drazendee/mimmitkoodaa/mimmitkoodaa-intro/part4_eventsAPI.md

 app.set('view engine', 'ejs');
 ```

-Then update our GET of '/' to send the new index.html file we created under the public folder
+Also add the following index.js to update our GET of '/' to send the new index.html file we created under the public folder

 ```javascript
 // update the root request to send the index.html file back as our home page